 Start Your Agent Search Here:

-After you’ve set up a base line for your query, you will want to do research before you finishing writing your query letter.
+After you’ve set up a baseline for your query, you will want to do research before you finish writing your query letter.
 I like to start with the Children’s Writer’s & Illustrator’s Market and highlight all the agents that I can submit my manuscript to.